 Parents that must bring items to school will drop them in the designated bins (per grade level) in the main office reception area.
-Students that forget their lunch will receive a hot lunch.
-Parents are discouraged from dropping off lunches.
-Outside food deliveries will not be accepted for students.

 3C Emergency Drills

 Fire Drills (a total of 5) are conducted each school year for the prevention of injury.
 Therefore, it is necessary that all students comply with the following procedures: